WHAT WE BELIEVE

 This Sacrament unites us with Jesus Christ and makes us members of God’s family, the church.

-- is an INVITATION into the church communityas ordered by Christ.
+- Baptism is an INVITATION into the church community as ordered by Christ.

-- does not GUARANTEE ACCESS TO HEAVEN…unbaptized people are not denied salvation.
+- Baptism DOES NOT GUARANTEE ACCESS TO HEAVEN…unbaptized people are not denied salvation.

-- can be PERFORMED IN ANOTHER CHURCH — there is no need to be rebaptized in a Presbyterian church.
+- Baptism CAN BE PERFORMED IN ANOTHER CHURCH — there is no need to be re-baptized in a Presbyterian church.

 Every person who has belief in Christ should be baptized.